dotinceptionsai/team-aajk/README.md

 This is project is a conversation Filter🪄application that helps Call-Centers to filter live-conversations between an employee and a customer.
-It tells which sentences are relevant to their domain (their FAQs) and which are likely not.
+It tells which sentences are relevant to their domain (represented as some FAQs they upload) and which are likely not.

 In general, Call-Centers already own a question-answering software that searches their FAQs or Knowledge Base.
 However, those systems are slow and cannot afford to run on each